-Tenant-stockholders are subject to monthly assessments to provide funds for the cooperative's operating expenses and major repairs and replacements.
-Assessment revenue is recognized as the related performance obligations are satisfied at transaction amounts expected to be collected.
-The cooperative's performance obligations related to its operating assessments are satisfied over time on a daily prorata basis using the input method.
-The performance obligations related to the replacement fund (reserve fund) assessments are satisfied when these funds are expended for their designated purpose.
+Tenant-stockholders are subject to monthly charges that provide funds for the cooperative's operating expenses and major repairs and replacements, and the revenue is recognized as the related performance obligations are satisfied at transaction amounts expected to be collected.
+The cooperative's performance obligations related to its ongoing annual charges are satisfied over time on a daily pro-rata basis using the input method.